opsone-ch/documentation/faq.rst

 What does DEV, STAGE and PROD stand for?
 ----------------------------------------

 Each website has a corresponding environment configured.
-See `Environments <services/website.md#Environments>`__ within the website service documentation for details.
+See environments within the website service documentation (:doc:`services/website`) for details.

 YAML syntax errors
 ------------------